-Whether it’s for spring start-ups or winter blow-outs it’s likely flyers are used in your irrigation business’s marketing efforts.
+Whether it’s for spring start-ups or winter blow-outs it’s likely flyers are essential to your irrigation business marketing.
 A flyer is a relatively cheap, easy to measure and flexible way to market your business to a large audience.
 But it’s only as effective as the flyer you send.
 Simply sending a flyer doesn’t guarantee results but sending a great flyer - one that possesses certain features - can increase your ROI.

 How to Create a Great Irrigation Flyer